egorkonovalov/flycatcher/src/posts/1/index.md

 filter(cars, x => x.mark.startsWith('T')) // returns [{ "mark": "Toyouta"}]
 ```

-What happens above is that we are saying TypeScript that the type of the argument which the function accepts can be anything.
+What happens above is that we are saying to TypeScript that the type of the argument which the function accepts can be anything.
 Wait... "anything"?
 Doesn't it contradicts the type safety?
 In fact, it doesn't.
 While it seems like we have blured the lines between types for this function, we actually have asked TypeScript to infer what T is for a given call to filter and substitute that type in for every T it sees.
 As strict as possible!

 Or is it?
 Well, we can make it more strict and place an alias for a generic type rigth after the type name in the type declaration: